skandpaliwal8-ux/MisinformationDetector-Hacknite/README.md

 Built with LangGraph, Groq, SearXNG, and a Chrome extension frontend.
 Fully FOSS.
 No paywalls.
 No vendor lock-in.

+This program can only be hosted locally right now.
+Follow the repo to host it on your own server.

 ---

 ## What It Does